averycrespi/vtt-bridge/DEVELOPERS.md

 yarn test
 ```

-- The test harness will automatically create and activate a Python virtual environment in the `venv` directory.
+- The test harness will create and activate a Python virtual environment in the `tests/venv` directory.
 - Test characters will be loaded from `tests/characters.json`.
-- Test logs will be written to the `logs` directory.
+- Test logs will be written to the `tests/logs` directory.

 ## Project Overview